Dan J. Harkey

 Peak horsepower and revolutions per minute (RPM) also modify horsepower and torque.
 Higher RPMs and additional engine modifications can significantly increase HP and torque.

 There is a difference between horsepower and torque.
-Torque is the rotating force produced by the engine's crankshaft.
+Torque is the rotating force produced by an engine’s crankshaft.
 The greater the torque, the greater the ability to perform work.
 The measurement is in pound-feet and newton-meters.
-There is static torque, like a torque wrench tightening a bolt, and dynamic torque, like thrust.
-There is a mathematical formula attached to the differential of horsepower and torque.

 Let’s compare the HP of various engine types: